ouspg/CompSec-return-templates/Lab3Template/README.md

 Answer at least for the questions provided in the end of this task.
 Include possible commands and relevant output.
-A bit more writing is expected, that you can describe how malware is working as a whole.
+A bit more writing is expected that you can describe how malware is working as a whole.

 ## Task 4: